payone-pl/sibs-sdk-android/README.md

 <br/>

 ## 4. Errors handling
-The Sibs SDK can return errors if the transaction couldn't be fulfilled.
-Errors are represented by `sealed class` subclasses:
+The Sibs SDK can return errors if an operation couldn't be fulfilled.

 #### Transaction errors:
 Defined as subclasses of the `SibsSdkError` sealed class\